This is a guest article written by Jori Hamilton. The author’s views are entirely her own and may not reflect the views of IT Governance USA.

 This article was written by Jori Hamilton.
 Jori is an experienced writer from the Northwestern U.S.

-She covers a wide range of subjects but takes a particular interest in covering topics related to cybersecurity, technology, dig data analysis, and AI/machine learning.
+She covers a wide range of subjects but takes a particular interest in topics related to cybersecurity, technology, big data analysis, and AI/machine learning.
 You can follow Jori on Twitter and LinkedIn.